GravityDarkLab/NASA-NeoWs-API-Data-Extractor/dashboard-py/README.md

 ## License

-This project is licensed under the Apache License.
+This project is licensed under the MIT License.